Raviteja447/M2-Embedded_ProjectGoal/1_Requirements/readme.md

        They work by using sensor probes to indicates the level of water in a storage tank.
 An alarm or an indicator is triggered when these probes send information to the control panel.

+   ## High Level Requirements
+       - The tank and control panels where space must be saved.
+       - Built into equipment.space is limited.
+       - Easy maintenance.Fast wiring / Plug-in Installation.
+       - Location subject to vibration where secured wiring is required.

+  ## Low Level Requirements
+       - Automatically supplying water to elevated tanks on buildings.
+       - Outputing alarms for water shortage or water rise in elevated tanks.
+       - Automatically discharging waste water from tanks to sewage lines.
+       - Detecting water leakage in facilities,from pipes,and on floors.